j624364/asca-rust/doc.md

 ```
 [+son] > [-α nasal] / [α nasal]_
 ```
-This is useful for dissimilation rules.
+This can be useful for dissimilation rules.

 ## Variables
 Variables are declared by using the `=` operator, followed by a number.
 This number can then be used later in the rule to invoke the variable.